jcracknell/arborist/README.md

 *splicing methods* used to lower other expression trees into the result expression, as well as to any data that you want to inject into the interpolation process.

+### A word on performance

+Most of the performance cost associated with expression interpolation is associated with the evaluation of expression subtrees provided as arguments to evaluated splice parameters (annotated with EvaluatedSpliceParameterAttribute).
+Interpolation becomes expensive in the event that [expression compilation][6] is required to evaluate such subtrees.

+Arborist will first attempt to evaluate these expressions using a reflective approach which is capable of interpreting most *basic* expression trees; i.e. member accesses, method invocations, and some basic type conversions.
+Despite the use of the reflection API, expressions which can be evaluated this way require on the order of 25 times less runtime than the compilation-based approach used as a fallback in the event that it fails. **As such you should generally try to pre-evaluate your spliced trees before providing them to the interpolation process.**

 ### Splicing methods

 Lacking an actual compiler-provided interpolation syntax, the interpolation process works by